VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 12 Map distribution process](./assets/map_distribution_process.png)
 >Figure 12 Communication required between master control, AGV and map server to download, enable, and delete a map.

-#### 6.8.2 Maps in the vehicle state
+#### 6.7.2 Maps in the vehicle state

-The `.agvPosition.mapId` field of the state represents the currently active map.
+The `mapId` field in the `agvPosition` of the state represents the currently active map.
 Information about the maps available on a vehicle is presented in the `maps` array, which is a component of the state message.
 Each entry in this array is a JSON object consisting of the mandatory fields `mapId`, `mapVersion`, and `mapStatus`, which can be either 'ENABLED' or 'DISABLED'.
 An 'ENABLED' map can be used by the vehicle if necessary.
 A 'DISABLED' map shall not be used.
 The status of the download process is indicated by the current action not being completed.
 Errors are also reported in the state.

 Note that multiple maps with different `mapId` can be enabled at the same time.
 There can only be one version of maps with the same `mapId` enabled at a time.
 If the `maps` array is empty, this means that there are currently no maps available on the vehicle.

-#### 6.8.3 Map download
+#### 6.7.3 Map download

 The map download is triggered by the `downloadMap` instant action from the Master Control.
 This command contains the mandatory parameters `mapId` and `mapDownloadLink` under which the map is stored on the map server and which can be accessed by the vehicle.

 The AGV sets the `actionStatus` to 'RUNNING' as soon as it starts downloading the map file.
 If the download is successful, the `actionStatus` is updated to 'FINISHED'.
 If the download is unsuccessful, the status is set to 'FAILED'.
 Once the download has been successfully completed, the map shall be added to the array of `maps` in the state.
 Maps shall not be reported in the state, before they are ready to be enabled.

 It is important to ensure that the process of downloading a map does not modify, delete, enable, or disable any existing maps on the vehicle.
+The vehicle shall reject the download of a map with a mapId and mapVersion that is already on the vehicle.
+The master control shall first delete the map on the vehicle and then restart the download.

-#### 6.8.4 Enable downloaded maps
+#### 6.7.4 Enable downloaded maps

 There are two ways to enable a map on a vehicle:

 1. **Master control enables map**: Use the `enableMap` instant action to set a map to 'ENABLED' on the vehicle.
-Other Versions of the same `mapId` with different `mapVersion` are 'DISABLED'.
+Other Versions of the same `mapId` with different `mapVersion` are set to 'DISABLED'.
 2. **Manually enable a map on the vehicle**: In some cases, it might be necessary to enable the maps on the vehicle directly.
 The result shall be reported in the vehicle state.

-It is the responsibility of the master control to ensure that the correct maps are activated on the vehicle.
+It is the responsibility of the master control to keep track of maps being 'ENABLED' on the vehicle, if required in an order, before using them in an order.
 If the vehicle is to be set to a specific position on a new map, the `initPosition` instant action is used.

-#### 6.8.5 Delete maps on vehicle
+#### 6.7.5 Delete maps on vehicle
 The master control can request the deletion of a specific map from a vehicle.
 This is done with the instant action `deleteMap`.
 When a vehicle runs out of memory, it should report this to the master control, which can then initiate the deletion of maps.
 The vehicle itself is not allowed to delete maps.
 After successfully deleting a map, it is important to remove that map's entry from the vehicle's array of maps in the vehicle state.

-## 6.9 Actions
+## 6.8 Actions

 If the AGV supports actions other than driving, these actions are executed via the action field that is attached to either a node or an edge, or sent via the separate topic instantActions (see "[6.10 Topic "instantActions"](#610-topic-instantactions-from-master-control-to-agv)").

-Actions that are to be executed on an edge shall only run while the AGV is on the edge (see "[6.11.2 Traversal of nodes and entering/leaving edges](#6112-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions)").
+Actions that are to be executed on an edge shall only run while the AGV is on the edge (see Section [6.11.2 Traversal of nodes and entering/leaving edges](#6112-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions)).

 Actions that are triggered on nodes can run as long as they need to run.
 Actions on nodes should be self-terminating (e.g., an audio signal that lasts for five seconds or a pick action, that is finished after picking up a load) or should be formulated pairwise (e.g., activateWarningLights and deactivateWarningLights), although there may be exceptions.